katunopolis/supportbot/tests/README.md

 - **Bot Connection Issues**: Verify your bot token and admin group ID
 - **Webhook Problems**: Check ngrok is running and your `RAILWAY_PUBLIC_DOMAIN` is set correctly
 - **WebApp Access**: Ensure the webapp container is running (`docker ps` should show it)
 - **Multiple Tunnels**: Free ngrok accounts are limited to one simultaneous tunnel
+- **Container Environment Variables**: If changes to .env aren't reflected in the container, try rebuilding with `docker compose up --build -d`